yapshinn/moe-kuochuansec/_cca/Sports & Games/Shooting.md

 <img src="/images/The%20Kuo%20Chuan%20Experience/CCA/Shooting/vision.jpeg" style="width:40%;margin-right:15px;" align="left">

-<p style="text-align: justify;font-size:16px;">Co-curricular activities are a part of a student's life, be it primary, secondary or tertiary level.
-They are essential in completing a student's holistic education in school.
-The skills, knowledge and values that students take away with them from the training can be applicable in everyday life.
-The Shooting Club believes that our rigorous training programme will establish a good foundation of discipline and responsibility in every student, and hopes that every member will come out to be an all-rounded person in every aspect of life.</p>
+<p style="text-align: justify;font-size:16px;">Co-curricular activities play an integral role in a student's life, be it at the primary, secondary, or tertiary level.
+They are an essential contribution in achieving a student's holistic education in school.
+A combination of skill, attitude, and principles contribute to making a successful Shooter. <br><br>
+The Shooting Club’s vision is for our shooters to be leaders with precision, and a marksman with a resolute heart and mind.</p>

 ### Area of Focus